-In May 2015, a Phase 1 study at the University of California, San Francisco, started enrolling 10 people with progressive supranuclear palsy into an open-label study of transfusion of plasma from blood donors 30 or younger.
+In May 2015, a Phase 1 study at the University of California, San Francisco, enrolled six people with progressive supranuclear palsy into an open-label study of transfusion of plasma from blood donors 30 or younger.
 This study infuses four units of fresh frozen plasma once a month for six months.
 Beyond the primary outcome of safety, this trial lists 13 additional outcome measures ranging from change in motor, cognitive, functional, and behavioral measures to CSF, MRI, saccadic eye movement, and sleep measures.
 See clinicaltrials.gov.

 - In Revival of Parabiosis, Young Blood Rejuvenates Aging Microglia, Cognition

 - Blessing or Curse?
 Peripheral Cytokines in the Brain

 - Chicago: The Vampire Principle—Young Blood Rejuvenates Aging Brain?